redpanda-data/connect/docs/processors/README.md

     part: 0
 ```

-Tests each individual part of a message batch against a condition, if the
+Tests each individual message of a batch against a condition, if the condition
-condition fails then the part is dropped.
-If the resulting batch is empty it
+fails then the message is dropped.
+If the resulting batch is empty it will be
-will be dropped.
-You can find a [full list of conditions here](../conditions),
+dropped.
+You can find a [full list of conditions here](../conditions), in this
-in this case each condition will be applied to a part as if it were a single
+case each condition will be applied to a message as if it were a single message
-part message.
+batch.

 This processor is useful if you are combining messages into batches using the
 [`batch`](#batch) processor and wish to remove specific parts.